 “Everything does need to change,” Marilyn agreed with him, “including ourselves.
 The person you were one month ago is not equipped to deal with this crisis.
 Each of you needs to grow into a better version of who you are.
 The difference between who you are and who you have the potential to become has never been more important than it is in this moment.”

-Max was a seasonal ski instructor and a part-time bartender living in Lake Tahoe, California.
-He spent his days teaching children to ski, and his nights mixing drinks for people who certainly had already had far too much to drink.
+Carlos was a seasonal ski instructor and a part-time bartender living in Lake Tahoe, California.
+He was an immigrant from the Pacific coast of Mexico, where he’d grown up surfing, hiking, and spending every minute in the sun.
+Today he spent his days teaching children to ski, and his nights mixing drinks for people who certainly had already had far too much to drink.
 He made a lot of friends, learned from many a traveler, and had his fair share of love interests, even if they were all alcoholics.
-Max was 28.
+Carlos was 28.
 He was living the happiest days of his life.
 He didn’t have one penny to his name, and he didn’t care one bit.

-John was a mechanical engineer at a factory in Akron, Ohio which produced only vacuum cleaners.
+Jerome was a mechanical engineer at a factory in Akron, Ohio which produced only vacuum cleaners.
 He made a lot of vacuum cleaners, and like Kim, he was very good at what he did.
-By 30, he had been promoted to Quality Assurance Manager, and was earning a comfortable $62k/yr, which is more than just decent in a decrepit post-industrial town where the rent for a studio averages just 600/month.
+By 30, he had been promoted to Quality Assurance Manager and was earning a comfortable 62k/yr, which is more than just decent in a decrepit post-industrial town where the rent for a studio averages just 600/month.
 He did not like vacuum cleaners, of course.
 No one likes vacuum cleaners.
-But he had spent his whole life growing up in the industrial Midwest, and his whole family worked on cars or steel or appliances like this, and frankly he had never considered that another career might exist for him at all.
+But he had spent his whole life growing up in the industrial Midwest, and his whole family worked on cars or steel or appliances like this, and frankly, he had never considered that another career might exist for him at all.

 These four characters had never met before.
 They would never have become friends in any regular course of events.
 They had conflicting priorities, lifestyles, and political views on just about every issue that there is.
 The only thing they had in common, in fact, was that they never would have made it through these next few months without each other.